eliapizzati/outflows_cii_halos/README.md

  - _trial_spectrum.py_ (requires gnedincooling): tries to study the spectral shape of the CII line

  - _temp_fuji_alpine_comparison.py_: compares the two sets of data

+N.B.
+To create the gnedincooling file, run the following command in the _other_scripts_ folder:

+_f2py3 -c -m gnedincooling frt_cf3m.F_

+and then copy the output file in the main script folder.

+N.B.2 There are three places where mcmc data are stored (they are too heavy to be stored in the github repository).
+I have to change the path in the scripts to make them work.
+The three places are:
+ - the mac laptop (keywork: "mac")
+ - the linux laptop (keywork: "linux")
+ - the quasar machine in leiden (keyword: "quasar"; folder /data2/pizzati/projects/...)
+ - the github folder (keyword: "github")